jacopofar/phaser-adventure-engine/dependencies_reason.md

 * webpack: build the project, handling assets, transpiling and whatnot
 * webpack-cli: necessary to invoke the build steps from the tasks in package.json
 * webpack-dev-server: runs an HTTP server with automatic reload upon changes
-* moxios: mocks axios requests for testing
+* axios-mock-adapter: mocks axios requests for testing
-* @types/moxios: TS types for moxios